zdiaz2826/CodingCurriculum/01_Core/week03/README.md

   * Google Fonts: https://fonts.google.com/
   * Transitions and Transforms: https://thoughtbot.com/blog/transitions-and-transforms

-# Instructions for this week:
-1. Watch videos assigned in https://thecurve.redventures.com/pages/72/ita-front-end
-2. Read the Toy Problems in this directory
-3. Submit your solutions in the submissions directory by Monday of next week at noon.

 ## Key Vocabulary:
   * Responsive: Dynamic changes to a website as screen size changes